dotnet/docs-maui/docs/user-interface/layouts/grid.md

 - `End`
 - `Fill`

-The following XAML creates a <xref:Microsoft.Maui.Controls.Grid> with nine equal-size cells, and places a `Label` in each cell with a different alignment:
+The following XAML creates a <xref:Microsoft.Maui.Controls.Grid> with nine equal-size cells, and places a <xref:Microsoft.Maui.Controls.Label> in each cell with a different alignment:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"